Lughnasadh: Historic customs

 Another custom that Lughnasadh shared with Imbolc and Beltane was visiting holy wells, some specifically clootie wells.
 Visitors to these wells would pray for health while walking sunwise around the well; they would then leave offerings, typically coins or clooties.
 Although bonfires were lit at some of the open-air gatherings in Ireland, they were rare and incidental to the celebrations.

 Traditionally, Lughnasadh has always been reckoned as the first day of August.
-In recent centuries, however, much of the gatherings and festivities associated with it shifted to the nearest Sundays – either the last Sunday in July or first Sunday in August.
+In recent centuries, however, much of the gatherings and festivities shifted to the nearest Sundays – either the last Sunday in July or first Sunday in August.
 It is believed this is because the coming of the harvest was a busy time and the weather could be unpredictable, which meant work days were too important to give up.
 As Sunday would have been a day of rest anyway, it made sense to hold celebrations then.
 The festival may also have been affected by the shift to the Gregorian calendar.

 Lughnasadh was a time of unpredictable weather in Ireland.
 Heavy rains known as "Lammas floods" often coincided with beginning of August and were responsible for destroying the corn.
 There are many folk sayings that relate to the unpredictable weather conditions during Lughnasadh and the importance of these conditions to the harvest: